Elite Military Units of the Early Warring States: 战国初期精锐部

 With the Warring States period, cavalry arrived in Chinese warfare for the first time.
 Although cavalry had already been adopted by other great ancient civilization centuries ago in places such as the Neo-Assyrian Empire, by the Warring States period cavalry was adopted in Chinese warfare and they quickly took root.

 When the first of these true cavalry were deployed they were extremely decisive and became an elite unmatchable force that none could contend with.
-The first such state to adopt them was Zhao, and it was noted with astonishment by all of its neighbors.

 Early cavalry archer, dressed and armored in the style of the northern nomadic neighbors to China's north.
 The state of Zhao had centuries of seasoned encounters fighting invaders from such hosts and were no strangers to fighting on the open steppes.
 Once they were excellent charioteers serving Jin, when they partitioned Jin with Wei and Zhao, they copied the new nomadic fighting style using cavalry archers (pre- stirrup) and swiftly became one of the most successful states of the Warring States era.
 When Wei weakened, Zhao swiftly became the strongest of the 3 former Jin states, their power was such that they would became an arch rival to Qin in the last violent days of this age.